Wake-Tail Effects in Two-Dimensional Wave Refocusing: Introduction

-In this work, we investigate how the wake-tail structure inherent to two-dimensional wave propagation affects time-reversed wave refocusing.
+In this work, we investigate how the wake-tail structure inherent to two-dimensional wave propagation affects wave refocusing.
 To isolate the fundamental mechanisms involved, we consider a minimal and analytically tractable scenario in which a pulse is generated by an impulsive source localized in both space and time, and we analyze how different refocusing strategies reconstruct the field.
 Two ideal representative mechanisms are examined: spatial reflection from a perfect mirror and temporal reflection induced by an abrupt modulation of the phase velocity.
-While both mechanisms produce wavefront refocusing, neither reproduces the exact time-reversed field, revealing intrinsic limitations associated with two-dimensional propagation.
+While both mechanisms produce wavefront refocusing, neither reproduces the exact pulse at the refocus point, revealing intrinsic limitations associated with two-dimensional propagation.

-The results highlight how geometric properties of wave propagation alone, independent of losses or experimental imperfections, can limit perfect time-reversal refocusing.
+The results highlight how geometric properties of wave propagation alone, independent of losses or experimental imperfections, can limit perfect refocusing.
 Understanding these effects is important for interpreting experiments and designing wave-control strategies in effectively two-dimensional systems.